failstream/SAMMI-livesplit-extension/README.md

 # Install:
   1) Follow the instructions to download and install livesplit websocket from here: https://github.com/Xenira/LiveSplit-Websocket
   2) Download the release version of SAMMI livesplit extenension and install using SAMMI's built in extension installer
-  3) Install the test deck from the TestDeck.txt file.
+  3) Install the test deck from the LiveSplitTestDeck.txt file.
 This is optional, but recommended if you need examples of how it works with SAMMI.

 # Usage: